hypercat/ExecBoxMCP/README.md

 - Review and customize the configuration for your specific use case
 - Regularly audit allowed commands and directories
-- Monitor command execution logs
+- Monitor command execution logs (enable with `--enable-file-logging`)
 - Keep the allowed command list minimal
 - Test security configurations thoroughly before deployment